AppPETs/developer-guidelines/ImplementationPlanning.md

 -   Methodical inspection

-    Inspection is based upon logical flow of source code and the analyst’s intuition.
+    Inspection is based upon logical flow of source code and the analyst's intuition.
     The design documents will be required in order to understand the software design flow.
     The embedded comments in the source code will also be examined to determine indicators of logical security errors.
     Not all of the source code is examined for logical flaws; just the areas where indications lead the analyst.